AudiusProject/audius-protocol/packages/commands/README.md

 `audius-cmd` is a command line tool to perform actions against the Audius protocol.
 It is especially useful to seed data on an instance of the protocol running locally

+## Building

+This tool needs to be built at least once before running.

+`npm run build:dist` will issue a turbo-enabled build and write the output to `dist`.

+If you plan on developing commands, you can run `npm run watch:dist` to start a watcher, which will rebuild any time the files in `src` change.

 ## Examples

 **create-user**